DOCTRINE

 At Calvary...

 ...we strive to have the most biblical stance on all matters of doctrine.
-This is easy to say and has been said by many churches throughout history, but what drives us toward this is our expositional method of teaching through the "whole counsel of God" (the 66 books of the canon of the Holy Bible) -- line upon line and verse by verse.
+This is easy to say and has been said by many churches throughout history but what keeps us on track is our expositional method of teaching through the "whole counsel of God" (the 66 canonical books of the Holy Bible) -- line upon line and verse by verse.
 If there is a word that describes our stance on doctrinal tenets it would be: B-A-L-A-N-C-E. We, therefore, hold to (for the most part) the "Calvary Chapel Distinctives" on matters of doctrine, biblical interpretation, and philosophy of ministry.

 We do not believe in "doctrinal perfectionism," though this is our aim, and we do not believe that we are perfect in all areas of doctrine.
 We know that differences in many churches & denominations exist because, in God's sovereignty, He is allowing it to accomplish His purposes; perhaps in reaching different types of people via different denominations, etc. We know that all differences will be reconciled in the day that we are face-to-face with Christ!
 While we are in this world we hope that we would not have disunity in regards to the non-essential issues of doctrine (as represented on this page) while our Statement of Faith page contains our beliefs on the essential matters of the historic Christian faith.
 We pray for unity in all matters but not at the cost of truth.